-The CEC Mentor Network includes 200 representatives of small, medium, and large businesses spanning dozens of industries in the tristate area.
-Students reach out to CEC Mentor Network members; receiving feedback, advice, and counseling.
+The Center for Entrepreneurship Mentor Network includes 200 representatives of small, medium, and large businesses spanning dozens of industries in the tristate area.
+Students reach out to Center for Entrepreneurship Mentor Network members; receiving feedback, advice, and counseling.

 The Center welcomes volunteers from a variety of fields to support its programs and events and the businesses, entrepreneurs, faculty, and students we serve.